-Being in foster care is difficult for any child, but it can be even more challenging for LGBT+ youth.
-Many young people have reported feeling they have to hide their sexual identity in their foster homes – which is why it’s important for foster carers to be open and accepting about all sexual orientations and gender identities.
+Being in foster care is difficult for any child, but it can be even more challenging for young people that are LGBT in foster care.

 LGBT+ youth are overrepresented in foster care – while they represent an estimated 4.4% of the general population in the UK, the number in foster care is much higher.

 Many factors contribute to this discrepancy.
 LGBT+ youth are more likely to be forced from their homes because of conflicts over sexual orientation or gender identity – in the US, it’s estimated that 26% of youth in foster care have had to leave their homes for this reason.

 They are also more likely to be subject to physical, emotional, or sexual abuse from family members (a staggering 30%), and to experience homelessness as a result of their sexual orientation (43% of homeless LGBT+ youth in the US are sleeping rough as their family does not accept them).

 The Difference Between Gender & Sex

 Gender identity and assigned sex do not have to correlate.
 People often use these terms interchangeably when, in reality, they represent different things and should be distinguished from one another.